maods2/EEG-Analysis-/README.md

  [A list of all public EEG-datasets](https://github.com/meagmohit/EEG-Datasets)

-Firstly the plan was to choose only two different datasets but after some tests with the feature extraction process alongside the traditional Machine Learning algorithms showed poor performance, even after a huge effort in the data preprocessing.
-Therefore, in addition, one more dataset was selected aiming for better metrics as a result.
+Firstly, the plan was to choose only two different datasets but after some tests with the feature extraction process along with the traditional Machine Learning algorithms, we noticed poor performance, even after a huge effort in the data preprocessing.
+Therefore, in order to concentrate effort only in one problem we took the decision of being working only with Motor Movement / Imagery dataset.

-The following data sets were selected:
+The following data set was selected:

-    - BCI Competition 2008 – Graz data set I -
-        64 EEG channels
-        2 classes (+ idle state), 7 subjects
-        100Hz sampling rate

-    - BCI Competition 2008 – Graz data set II A
-        22 EEG channels
-        4 classes, 9 subjects
-        250Hz sampling rate

     - EEG Motor Movement/Imagery Dataset (Sept.
 9, 2009)
         64 EEG channels
         4 classes, 80 subjects